onknows/mss/README.md

 # Mailbox Self Service application

 Very simple interface for test mail server based on Exim, Dovecot.
-Mailboxes are defined using two MySQL tables: domains and mailboxes.
+Mailboxes are defined using two SQLite tables: domains and mailboxes.
 Creating a test mailbox is as simple as inserting a record in a table.

 ## Run
 `bundle install`